EVIDENCE BASED TREATMENT OF COMMON MENTAL HEALTH PROBLEMS - 2024/5

 Module Overview

-This module supports trainees to develop the competencies they require to be able to treat adult patients who are presenting with mild-moderate common mental health difficulties using evidence-based low-intensity interventions.
+This module supports trainees to develop the competencies they require to be able to treat adult patients from diverse populations who are presenting with mild-moderate common mental health difficulties using evidence-based low-intensity interventions.
 The module builds on the engagement and assessment skills and knowledge that trainees developed in module PSY3110.
 Additionally, the module continues to help trainees to grow as reflective practitioners who can reflectively engage with their practice and the evidence base that informs this.

 Module provider